Chenguku/W2H-rice-config/README.md

 # Welcome2Heaven's fun-colorful-rice

-**Note:** I have currently updated the nibar config so that the date & time widget is functional for Apple Silicon Macs (at least in Sonoma 14.5.)
+**Note:** I have currently updated the nibar config so that the date & time widget is functional for Apple Silicon Macs (tested in Sonoma 14.5+.)
 Otherwise, only minor changes have been made.

 **Directions:** Refer to the original README for instructions.